-Refer to the "Arms and hunting gear" section of the Department's website for information on regulations specific to the type of hunting you want to do.
+Refer to the Arms and hunting gear section of the Secrétariat à la communication gouvernementale (www.quebec.ca) for information on regulations specific to the type of hunting you want to do.

 In Québec, you have the right to start hunting 30 minutes before sunrise and to continue hunting until 30 minutes after sunset.